 Why KPIs Are so Important for PMOs

-Nearly half of PMOs are eventually abolished because it is thought that they do not bring enough value to the organization.
+Nearly half of PMOs are eventually dissolved because it’s thought they don’t bring enough value to the organization.
 Most stakeholders focus on the cost, bureaucracy and organizational changes that a PMO brings.
 But is this a mistake?
-After all, there are numerous examples showing the opposite.
 Companies that measure the success of the PMO see unrivaled project performance.
 Plainly speaking, this means less project failure, higher productivity and lower project costs.

 |Improved Project Completion||Ratio of successfully completed projects to all projects in the portfolio (per period)|